 The natural progression of this endpoint security strategy is rooted in taking EDR as a template and upgrading/updating the portions of the solution that can be fortified to provide greater security, all while simplifying management and minimizing the administrative overhead associated with integrating multiple security tools and solutions to maintain a strong security posture.

 So, what does that look like, you ask?
 A lot like XDR.
-In fact, it is XDR, as it offers the excellent, device-based protections, monitoring, detection and investigative tools, remediation workflows and granular reporting visibility to help security teams hunt for threats within the organization.
+In fact, it is XDR, as it offers the excellent device-based protections, monitoring, detection and investigative tools, remediation workflows and granular reporting visibility that help security teams hunt for threats within the organization.